kamieliz/nginx-ingress-os/README.md

 git checkout v1.0.0
 ```

-   2. `Openshift` To deploy the Operator and associated resources to an OpenShift environment, run:
+   2. To deploy the Operator and associated resources to an OpenShift environment, run:

 ```other
 make deploy IMG=nginx/nginx-ingress-operator:1.0.0